number13dev/roundcube-docker/README.md

  * see: http://php.net/manual/en/timezones.php
 * PASSWORD_PLUGIN="YES"
  * If this variable is set, then the Password Plugin is activated!
 Just leave it out if you do not want the password plugin.
+* VMAIL_DB_HOST="db"
+ * Set this to your Database where your manage your users
+* VMAIL_DB_PW="my-vmail-database-user-password"
+ * Set this to the password to access the virtual mail database
+* VMAIL_DB_USER="postfix"
+ * this is the User with whom you're connecting to the virtual mail database

 ##Password Addon